pytorchbearer/torchbearer/docs/code/callbacks.rst

 Utility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Alongside the base callback decorators that simply bind a function to a callback point, Torchbearer has a number of utility decorators that help simplify callback construction.

 ..  automodule:: torchbearer.callbacks.decorators
         :noindex: LambdaCallback, bind_to, count_args, on_init, on_start, on_start_epoch, on_start_training, on_sample, on_forward, on_criterion, on_backward, on_step_training, on_step_training, on_end_training, on_start_validation, on_sample_validation, on_forward_validation, on_criterion_validation, on_step_validation, on_end_validation, on_end_epoch, on_checkpoint, on_end
         :exclude-members: LambdaCallback, bind_to, count_args, on_init, on_start, on_start_epoch, on_start_training, on_sample, on_forward, on_criterion, on_backward, on_step_training, on_step_training, on_end_training, on_start_validation, on_sample_validation, on_forward_validation, on_criterion_validation, on_step_validation, on_end_validation, on_end_epoch, on_checkpoint, on_end